QueenieCplusplus/GAE/README.md

 Region Selection

-* 2.4, to select the nearest region in prompt for app to deploy.
+* 2.4, to select the nearest region in prompt for app to deploy, then type "y" to say yes.

       Because this is the first time you are deploying App Engine, the tool will prompt you to select a location to deploy the app.